telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

 ####<a name="section2.3.3"></a>Batching
 As explained in the [programmers guide](#section3), `NGSICartoDBSink` extends `NGSISink`, which provides a built-in mechanism for collecting events from the internal Flume channel.
 This mechanism allows extending classes have only to deal with the persistence details of such a batch of events in the final backend.

 What is important regarding the batch mechanism is it largely increases the performance of the sink, because the number of inserts is dramatically reduced.
-Let's see an example, let's assume a batch of 100 Flume events.
+Let's see an example, let's assume a batch of 100 `NGSIEvent`s.
 In the best case, all these events regard to the same entity, which means all the data within them will be persisted in the same Carto table.
 If processing the events one by one, we would need 100 inserts in Carto; nevertheless, in this example only one insert is required.
 Obviously, not all the events will always regard to the same unique entity, and many entities may be involved within a batch.
 But that's not a problem, since several sub-batches of events are created within a batch, one sub-batch per final destination Carto table.
 In the worst case, the whole 100 entities will be about 100 different entities (100 different Carto destinations), but that will not be the usual scenario.
 Thus, assuming a realistic number of 10-15 sub-batches per batch, we are replacing the 100 inserts of the event by event approach with only 10-15 inserts.

 The batching mechanism adds an accumulation timeout to prevent the sink stays in an eternal state of batch building when no new data arrives.
 If such a timeout is reached, then the batch is persisted as it is.